Gloria Estefan: Early life

-Gloria Estefan (née Fajardo García) was born Gloria María Milagrosa Fajardo García in Havana, Cuba on 1 September 1957 to parents José Fajardo (1933–1980) and Gloria García (1930–2017).
+Gloria Estefan was born Gloria María Milagrosa Fajardo García in Havana, Cuba on September 1, 1957 to parents José Fajardo (1933–1980) and Gloria García (1930–2017).
 Estefan's maternal grandparents were Spanish immigrants.
-Her maternal grandfather, Leonardo García, emigrated to Cuba from Pola de Siero, Asturias, Spain, where he married Gloria's grandmother, Consuelo Perez, who was originally from Logroño, Spain.
-Consuelo's father Pantaleón Perez served as the head chef to two Cuban presidents.
-Estefan's paternal side also had musical sensibilities, as the lineage had a famous flautist and a classical pianist.
+Her maternal grandfather, Leonardo García, emigrated to Cuba from Pola de Siero, Asturias, Spain, where he married Gloria's grandmother, Consuelo Pérez, who was originally from Logroño, Spain.
+Consuelo's father Pantaleón Pérez served as the head chef to two Cuban presidents.
+Estefan's paternal side also had musical sensibilities, as the lineage had famous bandleader and flautist José Fajardo and a classical pianist.

-Estefan's mother Gloria Fajardo (nicknamed "Big Gloria") won an international contest during her childhood and received a Hollywood offer to dub Shirley Temple's films in Spanish.
+Estefan's mother Gloria Fajardo, nicknamed "Big Gloria", won an international contest during her childhood and received a Hollywood offer to dub Shirley Temple's films in Spanish.
 However, Leonardo García did not permit his daughter to pursue the offer.
-Gloria Fajardo earned a Ph.D. in education in Cuba but it was destroyed upon her arrival to the United States.
+Gloria Fajardo earned a Ph.D. in education in Cuba, but her diploma and other papers were destroyed by Cuban officials when she left for the United States.

 Estefan's paternal grandparents were José Manuel Fajardo González and Amelia Montano.
-José Manuel was a Cuban soldier and a motor escort for the wife of Cuban dictator Fulgencio Batista, and Amelia Montano was a poet.
-As a result of the Cuban Revolution, the Fajardo family fled and settled in Miami, Florida in 1959, and ran one of the first Cuban restaurants in the city.
+José Manuel was a Cuban soldier and a motor escort for the wife of Cuban president Fulgencio Batista, and Amelia Montano was a poet.
+As a result of the Cuban Revolution, the Fajardo family fled and settled in Miami, in 1959, and ran one of the first Cuban restaurants in the city.
 In 1961, Estefan's father José participated in the failed Bay of Pigs Invasion.
-He was captured by his cousin, who was a member of Fidel Castro's army, and imprisoned in Cuba for nearly two years.
+He was captured by his cousin, who was a member of the Cuban army, and imprisoned in Cuba for nearly two years.
 On his return, he joined the United States military and fought in the Vietnam War.

 After returning from the Vietnam War in 1968, Estefan's father became ill with multiple sclerosis, attributed to Agent Orange exposure that he suffered in Vietnam.
 Estefan helped her mother care for him and her younger sister Rebecca, nicknamed "Becky" (b.
 1963), while her mother worked to support them.
 Gloria Fajardo first had to regain her teaching credentials, then worked as a schoolteacher for the Dade County Public School system.
 When Estefan was nine, she alleged that a music teacher hired to teach her guitar lessons sexually abused her.
 She alleged that the man told her that he would kill her mother if she told anyone about the abuse.
-Estefan told her mother who alerted the police of the allegation; charges were not pressed because of the additional trauma she felt Estefan would undergo as a result of testifying against the perpetrator.
+Estefan told her mother, who alerted the police of the allegation; charges were not pressed because of the additional trauma she felt Estefan would undergo as a result of testifying against the perpetrator.
 When Estefan was 16, her father's illness led him to be hospitalized at a Veterans Administration medical facility.

 Estefan became a naturalized citizen of the United States in 1974 under the name Gloria Garcia Fajardo.